luisalvarez246/infra-as-code-lab-exercises-lcay/Session_2_Terraform_Basics/README.md

    - 1 x [internet gateway](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/internet_gateway), apply a suitable tag name.
    - 1 x [Elastic IP](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/eip) which is for the NAT Gateway.
 It should only have the domain attribute.
-   - 1 x [NAT Gateway](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/nat_gateway), associate it with the Elastic IP above as well as one of your private subnets and apply a suitable tag name.
+   - 1 x [NAT Gateway](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/nat_gateway), associate it with the Elastic IP above as well as one of your public subnets and apply a suitable tag name.

 9. Test your changes by running the following commands to see if you can deploy all your resources: